 Breastfeeding is no easy task.
 If it were, everyone would do it.
 Breast milk would be abundant, and there would be no market for formula.
 But sometimes we may need a little help with our milk supply.
 Let’s talk about some things you can do to boost your breast milk supply.

 Related Article: Should you Breastfeed Your Baby on a Schedule or On-Demand?

 Breastfeeding takes complete dedication of your mind and body.

 But what do you do if breastfeeding isn’t going so well?
 Maybe you are having a hard time getting your rhythm.
-Maybe your baby is going through a nursing strike.
-Or maybe you have just returned to work and you are really feeling the impact of being away from your baby for so long.
+Or maybe your baby is going through a nursing strike.
+Maybe you have just returned to work and you are really feeling the impact of being away from your baby for so long.

 Don’t underestimate the power of skin to skin contact.